 Married couples are permitted to file separate or joint returns.
 In the latter case, a separate calculation may still be obtained for tax on income from personal exertion in any business or vocation or from employment, provided the income is from independent sources.

-A non-Israeli tax resident employee will generally not be required to file an Israeli income tax return if proper withholdings are remitted to the tax authorities and the employee has no other Israeli-source income.
+A non-Israeli tax resident employee will generally not be required to file an Israeli income tax return if proper withholdings are remitted to the tax authorities, the employee's annual income does not exceed ILS 649,560, and the employee has no other Israeli-source income.

 Payment of tax